pul-khanna/Supervised-Machine-Learning-Project-1-Public/README.md

 Supervised Machine Learning : Classification

 This dataset was collected from UC Irvine Machine Learning Repository and is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
 Each column in the table is a particular voice measure, and each row corresponds one of 195 voice recording from these individuals ("name" column).
-The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for PD, i.e. this is a binary classfication problem.
+The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for PD, i.e. this is a binary classification problem.
 The test should have at maximum a False Negative Rate of 0.1%, that is the test sensitivity should be high, at least 0.9% as it is more important to correctly identify patients with the disease.

 The is an intermediate level data analysis and is divided into 2 files -